AlenToma/puppeteer-express/README.md

 # puppeteer-express
 puppeteer-express is library created to crawl html from websites.
 Depending on the settings you will be able to ajust the library to how much CPU and memory you have on the server.
-The library can handle infinit calls, it will create a que and execute those.
+The library can handle infinit calls, it will create a que and execute those in order.
-The library is also able to cache and refresh those those calls depending on the settings.
+The library is also able to cache and refresh those calls depending on the settings.

 # Getting started
 ```sh